pingidentity/helm-charts/docs/config/index.md

 and take precedence.

 !!! warning
     Values can only be modified when merged.
 They cannot be deleted.
-Also, if a values is set to the boolean true, and merged with a boolean of false, it will always be true.
+Also, if a value is set to the boolean true, and merged with a boolean of false, it will always be true.

 ## global Section

-The `global:` section of the values contains configurations that's available to each products section.
+The `global:` section of the values contains configuration that is available to each products section.
 If a value is set in globals, that will be available to every product.
 This is very powerful, as you can turn on the ingress for every product by simply setting: